“What kinds of spiny lizards are there in Oregon?”

 Today, you’ll learn about the 2 different kinds of spiny lizards in Oregon.

-RELATED: 5 Types of Sea Turtles Found in Oregon!
+RELATED: 7 Types of Turtles Found in Oregon!
 (With Photos)

 #1.
 Common Sagebrush Lizard